 Slowly increase the water temperature of both the regular tank or pond and the quarantine tank, until it is about 76°F. Fungus does not grow well under warmer conditions, so increasing the temperature will stop this growth.
 Once the infection is gone, you can slowly return the water to its original levels.
 Be careful to increase or decrease the temperature over several hours, so you do not add unnecessary stress to the fish.

 While fungus is a common problem found in both ponds and aquarium, it should not become a reoccurring issue.
 If you are having a repetitive problem with fungus, then there is likely a problem with your tank, such as overcrowding, poor water quality, or unclean conditions.
-You will need to identify the problems and take effective action, or the fungus will continue to attack your fish.
+You will need to identify the problems and take effective action, or the fungus will continue to attack your fish, Check out our ultimate fish tank cleaning guide to make sure you have all the basics covered.

 Since fungus is easy to detect, treatment should begin almost immediately.
 It may take several days or weeks until you can return the quarantined fish back into its regular home.
 As long as the water conditions are improved and the fungus is removed correctly, it should not reoccur.